dbeniamine/vim-compile/README.markdown

 ## Features

-This plugins provides a pre-defined list of complation and execution rules by filetype using xdg-open (sometimes).
+This plugins provides a pre-defined list of compilation and execution rules by filetype using xdg-open (sometimes).
 If a Makefile are a build.xml is available, it will always be prefered to the filetype rule.
 The user can easily add / modify theses rules, see the next section.